ThunderFly-aerospace/docs/avionics/TFSIK01/index.md

 * First Fresnel radius @ 20 km: ≈ 60 m  →  60 % clearance required ≈ 36 m.
 * Straight‑line LOS height at mid‑path  ≈ *(h\_g + h\_u)/2*  = (2 m + 100 m)/2  ≈ 51 m.

 Clearance margin = 51 m − 36 m ≈ 15 m → seemingly acceptable.
 However, even a gentle hill only 40 m high in the middle of the path will cut through the Fresnel zone, adding ≥ 10 dB excess loss and destabilising the link.
-If the UAV descends to 50 m AGL, LOS at mid‑path drops to 26 m – which is definitely below the required 36 m.
-The link will now fade or drop entirely despite high RSSI in case of higher flight.
+If the UAV descends to 50 m AGL, LOS at mid‑path drops to 26 m, which is definitely below the required 36 m.
+The link will now fade or drop entirely, despite high RSSI, in the case of higher flight.
 If the ground antenna is raised to 10 m → LOS mid‑height (10 + 50)/2 = 30 m, restoring clearance and link.

 That is why high‑altitude platforms and missions provide almost complete Fresnel clearance, which is why TFSIK01 has achieved **hundreds of kilometres** range in stratospheric balloon tests.